 All schools, regardless of whether maintained or otherwise are 'data controllers' in their own right and therefore responsible for their own information governance compliance (which includes data protection and transparency).
 Failure to comply with information governance legislation could mean that schools face enforcement action from the national regulator (the Information Commissioner's Office).

-Under provisions of the GDPR, schools now have the requirement to appoint a statutory Data Protection Officer (DPO) who is responsible for:
+Under provisions of the UK GDPR, schools now have the requirement to appoint a statutory Data Protection Officer (DPO) who is responsible for:

 - The provision of information governance advice